Information about Repaglinide

 How repaglinide works

-Repaglinide increases the amount of insulin released by the pancreas, which in turn lowers the blood glucose levels.
+Repaglinide is an anti-diabetic medication.
+It increases the amount of insulin released by the pancreas which prevents blood glucose from rising very high after meals.

 Common side effects of repaglinide